gm3dmo/gm3dmo/avoid-getting-rate-limited.md

 x-ratelimit-resource: core
 x-ratelimit-used: 31
 ```
-These are defined in [checking the status of your rate limit](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28#checking-the-status-of-your-rate-limit).

 `x-ratelimit-reset` is a unix timestamp at which GitHub will reset the limit.
-On Linux you can convert this to a readable date using:
+On Linux you can convert this to a readable date using the `date` command (there are also websites like [Unixtimestamp](https://www.unixtimestamp.com/) that can show you a conversion:

 ```
 date -d @1720869958